 Both types of Lapsang Souchong are produced the same.
 The only difference is that the Smoky kind goes through an additional smoking process.

-Smoky Lapsang Souchong is produced in a special place called a qing lou.
-A qing lou is a 3-4 floor building specially built for the smoking of the tea.
+Smoky Lapsang Souchong is produced in a special place called Qing Lou (青楼).
+A Qing Lou is a 3-4-story building specifically built for the smoking of tea.
 The tea leaves are placed on bamboo mats and spread out inside of the building.
-Outside of the building, on the first floor, the pinewood is burned.
-The pinewood smoke enters the building's top floors through a unique chimney, ensuring that all the tea leaves are appropriately smoked.
+Outside of the building, on the ground floor, the pinewood is burned.
+The pinewood smoke enters the building's upper floors, heat and smoke rise through the wooden floorboards, withering and drying the tea leaves spread on bamboo mats above.

 Organic Smoky Lapsang Souchong